2012 Lexus LFA

 2012 Lexus LFA Review

-The 2012 Lexus LFA wows reviewers with its agility and Formula 1-bred powertrain, but stumbles with an unrefined transmission and an astronomically-high base price.
+The 2012 Lexus LFA wows critics with its agility and Formula 1-bred powertrain, but stumbles with an unrefined transmission and an astronomically-high base price.

-Reviewers rwrite that there’s a lot to like about Lexus’ first exotic sports car, but unfortunately there are also quite a few areas where the 2012 Lexus LFA doesn't do well.
+Test drivers rwrite that there’s a lot to like about Lexus’ first exotic sports car, but unfortunately there are also quite a few areas where the 2012 Lexus LFA doesn't do well.
 From a performance standpoint, the LFA earns recognition for its strong V8 engine, which was derived from Toyota’s now-defunct Formula 1 efforts.
 The LFA also has a carbon-fiber and aluminum body structure to reduce its weight and increase structural rigidity.
-Combined with its performance-tuned suspension, test drivers say that the result is a car that handles, steers and brakes with impressive poise.
+Combined with its performance-tuned suspension, reviewers say that the result is a car that handles, steers and brakes with impressive poise.

 Unfortunately, most auto writers dislike the LFA’s six-speed single-clutch automated manual transmission.
 They say it lacks the refinement of the dual-clutch transmissions available on many of its competitors, and that it has trouble finding the right gear if you’re just cruising around in automatic mode.